Keyboard shortcuts

 }

-Note that loading the same map Handle is equivalent to insert the RespawnTiledMap component.
+• If you insert the same map handle, it is equivalent to inserting the RespawnTiledMap component.